samuelhannapp/ardour_controller_lw/README.md

 Than I found the Osc protocol and Ardour and was very exited about the capabilities and decided to test some thing's out, and it looks all very promising to me.

+There is a version wich works on Win/Linux/Mac and also on STM32 Microcontroller.

+There are some flaws in the software and the OSC protocol.
+I'll try later to addres them...

 Another nice thing is, there is a display for the base controller, wich can be an alternative to the mackie LCD display and looks much more nice!!!!!!!!